Life in France. A Dream and a Plan

 Buying Property in France

-Buying can be more affordable than in the U.S., but ongoing costs must be factored in.
+Buying can be more affordable than in the U.S., but ongoing costs must be taken into account.
+(International Living)

 - Smaller towns & rural areas: €150,000–€300,000.